alinposho/gcs/README.md

 # gcs

-A Clojure library designed to ... well, that part is up to you.
+A Clojure project that is designed to explore the Google Cloud Storage API.
+We will decide if this is to become a library

 ## Usage